Exhibitions

 Are there any Illumination ticket discounts available?

-A limited number of weeknight tickets are available at a reduced rate to guests with a state-issued EBT card (also known as a LINK card) or a valid WIC card, through the Museums for All program.
-Tickets can be purchased online using this link or in person at the Arboretum, as long as the date is not sold out.
-When purchasing on-site, purchasers are required to show a valid LINK or WIC card to receive the discounted rate.
-When purchasing online, purchasers will receive an email confirmation and will be required to show a valid LINK or WIC card to pick up their tickets the night of the event.
+Through the Arboretum’s participation in the Museums for All program, a limited number of reduced-rate Illumination tickets are available on select dates for guests with a state-issued Electronic Benefits Transfer (EBT or LINK) card, or a valid WIC card.
+Tickets may be purchased online or in person, as long as the date and time is not sold out.
+When buying tickets on-site, purchasers are required to show a valid LINK or WIC card to receive the discounted rate.
+When purchasing online, purchasers will receive an email confirmation and must show a valid LINK or WIC card with their tickets at the entrance on the night of the event.

-This Illumination-specific discount is an extension of the popular Museums for All program, a partnership between the Institute of Museum and Library Services (IMLS) and the Association of Children’s Museums (ACM), which has allowed more than 3,600 under-served individuals to visit the Arboretum since 2016.
+This Illumination-specific discount is an extension of the popular Museums for All program, a partnership between the Institute of Museum and Library Services (IMLS) and the Association of Children’s Museums (ACM).

 Can I get passes or tickets for an Arboretum day visit and Illumination tickets in the same transaction?